ErpNetDocs/tech/whats-new/v26-2/client-center/index.md

   **Key capabilities:**
    - View and download files attached to the customer and shared with external users.
-   - Upload new files directly from Client Center (saved to the customer record).
+   - Upload new files directly from Client Center.
+Uploaded files are saved to the customer record and shared with internal and external users..
    - Available for roles **L40 (Billing)** and above.

    If there are no accessible documents, the panel displays the message **"No documents available."**